Latest News

 The oil market has seen wild volatility.
 Crude oil recorded its largest weekly increase on record last weekend, and continued to rise to almost $100 a barrel in this week's trading before falling on hopes of a quick end to the war.

-The average oil price this year is likely to be higher than what businesses budgeted for at the beginning of the year.
+The average oil price this year is likely to be much higher than what businesses budgeted for at the beginning of the year.
 The companies will absorb a portion of the increase and consumers will feel it.
 In either case, corporate profits will be squeezed.

 RUPTURE THE FORECASTS